isomerpages/moe-kentridgesec/_direct-school-admission-2023/DSA Sports and Games (Badminton).md

 </thead>
 <tbody>
   <tr>
-    <td class="tg-0lax">Interview</td>
+    <td class="tg-lm9i">Interview</td>
-    <td class="tg-0lax">1.
+   <td class="tg-lm9i">1.
 Each applicant will be asked questions related to their experiences in the sport.<br>
 2. The applicant’s suitability and aptitude will be assessed by a panel of teacher(s) and coach(es).</td>
   </tr>
   <tr>
-    <td class="tg-0f7f" colspan="2">Meeting all the criteria does not guarantee the applicant will be shortlisted/given an offer.</td>
+    <td class="tg-xaiy" colspan="2">Meeting all the criteria does not guarantee the applicant will be shortlisted/given an offer.</td>

   </tr>
 </tbody>
 </table>